epfl-ada/ada-2021-project-fadalbazooka/README.md

 - Then, in order to adress our research questions, we needed speakers' features: nationality, date of birth, gender and occupation.
 We could get them from the WikiData.
 Initial WikiData contains IDs that have to be mapped with labels.
 - We finally joined quotes and information about speakers into a final json file on which we can perform our analysis.

-Our final dataset contains features and 209'000 quotes.
+Our final dataset contains 9 features and 209'000 quotes to analyse.

 2) Initial analysis / Exploratory data analysis : 'InitialAnalysis.ipynb'

 Firstly, we decided to check if research questions were feasible.
-If the interest in gender-related topics hasn't noticeably changed for these years, it will be complicated to find enhancements.
+Indeed, if the interest in gender-related topics hasn't noticeably changed for these years, it will be complicated to find enhancements.
+For that, we

 3) Sentiment analysis : Analysis of quotes